When working on a project in Unity, you may want to move it to another computer or a different folder location.

 - Add the project to Unity Hub

 Got to Edit > Project Settings and select the Editor Tab.

-Find the Version Control Mode and set it to Visible Meta Files.
+Find the Version Control Mode and, if it’s not already, set it to Visible Meta Files.

 Why should you enable Visible Meta Files in Unity?